-We can classify existing studies in the literature as one of the following three types, according to the definitions from [64]:
+We can classify existing studies in the literature as one of the following three types, according to the definitions from [Kitchenham and Charters 2007]:

 - Primary studies, which are empirical studies that focus on a specific research question.
 We also call these studies as evidences. - Secondary studies, that review all the primary studies pertaining to a specific research question.
-Their goal is to reunite and synthesize existing evidence on the research question. - Tertiary studies, which are a higher-level type of study, usually only done in fields with a significant amount of evidences and secondary studies.
+Their goal is to reunite existing evidence on the research question and synthesize it. - Tertiary studies, which are a higher-level type of study, usually only done in fields with a significant amount of evidences and secondary studies.
 These studies review secondary studies that address a specific research question.

-2.1.1 Initial Literature Search.
-We searched on the literature using a set of relevant electronic databases that we are aware of (Google Scholar, ArXiv, SpringerLink, Scopus, IEEE Xplore, ACM Digital Library, Inspec, Compendex & Knovel, and ScienceDirect), as well as an extensive set of string queries.
-The results did not return secondary or tertiary studies that addressed applications of quantum or quantum-inspired algorithms in OR problems.
-Nevertheless, we found primary studies that each addressed a specific application of quantum or quantum-inspired algorithms in a specific OR problem.
-The number of primary studies that we found relevant was very low-we found fewer than 30 primary studies in this initial search.
-This number is far from sufficient to undertake a systematic literature review and supports the need for a systematic mapping study [64].
+We searched on the literature using all the electronic databases that we are aware of, as well as an extensive set of string queries.
+The results returned no secondary or tertiary studies that addressed applications of quantum or quantum-inspired algorithms in operations research problems.
+Nonetheless, we found primary studies each addressing a specific application of quantum or quantum-inspired algorithms in a specific operations research problem.

+The number of primary studies that we found relevant was very low - we found fewer than 30 primary studies in this initial search.
+This number is far from sufficient to undertake a systematic literature review and supports the need for a systematic mapping study [Kitchenham and Charters 2007].